 Shooting 2.7k and cropping still leaves lovely 1080p footage after stabilizing.

 The Go Pro HD Hero 3 now comes with Wi-Fi built in as standard…Yay!
 This means you can add the extra battery pack AND have Wi-Fi without having to make the compromise.
 The trouble with the Hero 2 was that I had to choose one or the other depending on the shoot.

-The waterproof remote control unit comes with the Go Pro HD Hero 3 so no extra purchase is necessary although the Hero 3 is substantially more expensive than the Hero 2.
+The waterproof remote control unit comes with the Go Pro HD Hero 3 so no extra purchase is necessary.
+However, the Hero 3 is substantially more expensive than the Hero 2.
 Operating the camera via remote is a cinch and so handy for many situations.
 You can just leave the Wi-Fi on and switch the camera from ON to OFF in a second or two.

 PITA's?
 (Pain in the a**'s) - Battery life is poor because you are shooting more power hungry specs (higher frame rates etc).
-New cards required, and make them class 10 or higher as larger resolutions and quicker frame rates won’t work so well with slower cards.
+New cards required, and make them class 10 or higher.
+Larger resolutions and quicker frame rates won’t work so well with slower cards.
 New Micro HDMI cable needed to plug into your HDTV.
 Nothing much more to whinge about…great camera!

 More Power Needed?

 You want more?
 Ok.
-I think this is one of the most exciting and advance gadgets to hit the market in years and if you use your imagination a little, the possibilities are amazing (how about shooting 360 degree footage with 4 Go Pro’s?).
+I think this is one of the most exciting and advance gadgets to hit the market in years.
+If you use your imagination a little, the possibilities are amazing (how about shooting 360 degree footage with 4 Go Pro’s?).

 Whether you are an extreme sports fan, amateur videographer or professional imaging geek, this camera should find its way into your kit bag at some point.
 It would be rude not to!